Common frog: Genetic population structure

 The common frog is a very widely distributed species, being common all throughout Europe and northwest Asia.
 The more peripheral subpopulations of common frogs are significantly less in number, as well as less genetically variable.
 There is a steep genetic decline when approaching the periphery of the common frog's distribution range.
 Additionally, genetic differentiation of common frog subpopulations tends to decrease in relation to increasing latitude.
 The colder climates create a strong selective pressure favoring common frog populations able to behaviorally thermoregulate at a high degree.

+Fossil record

+The common frog has a fossil record going back to at least the Early Pleistocene, being found at the Süttő 21 site in Hungary dating back to around the time of the Mid-Pleistocene Transition.

 Conservation

 Long-term impact of diseases

 Of the many diseases that affect common frogs, one of the most deadly is Ranavirus, which has been responsible for causing declines in amphibian populations worldwide.
 Two of the most important and deadly symptoms caused by ranavirus in common frogs are skin ulcerations and hemorrhaging.
 Mortality rates associated with the disease are very high, in some cases exceeding 90%.
 Deaths caused by ranavirus occur at all stages of the common frog's lifecycle and are concentrated mostly during the summer months.
 Overall, populations of common frog affected by ranavirus experience consistent and substantial declines in population size.
 Recent metagenomic studies of common frogs from the UK have revealed widespread viral infections with Rana tamanavirus, a positive-sense RNA virus that is closely related to Tamana bat virus, with no pathology or effects on life history traits observed to date.